How do I recover a lost or forgotten AWS password?

 - Your AWS Identity and Access Management (IAM) user name.
 Your account administrator sets the user name and password for IAM users.

-If you can't find any of this information, see What do I do if I forgot the sign-in credentials for my AWS account?
+If you can't find any of this information, then see What do I do if I forgot the sign-in credentials for my AWS account?

 To reset an IAM password